François Piétri

+Biography

 Born in Bastia, Corsica to Antoine-Jourdan Piétri, a lawyer and préfecture councilman, and Clorinde Gavini, the daughter of a French National Assembly member.
+In addition, two of his uncles were Senators in the Second Empire.
 Piétri graduated from Collège Stanislas in 1899 and moved on to the École libre des sciences politiques for his university education.
 He was selected for the French Civil Service in 1906 as an auditor (Inspecteur des finances) and progressed through the ranks to the post of Directeur général des finances du Maroc - Director of Finances for Morocco - a role he filled from 1917 to 1924.

+Piétri was a member of the Radical Party.

+Political career

 In 1924, Piétri was elected to the National Assembly and remained in office there until 1942.
 During that time, he occupied a number of responsibilities, including: